apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     **New in 3.6.0:**
     The size threshold after which a request is considered a large request.
 If it is -1, then all requests are considered small, effectively turning off large request throttling.
 The default is -1.

+* *outstandingHandshake.limit*
+    (Jave system property only: **zookeeper.netty.server.outstandingHandshake.limit**)
+    The maximum in-flight TLS handshake connections could have in ZooKeeper, the connections exceed this limit will be rejected before starting handshake.
+    This setting doesn't limit the max TLS concurrency, but helps avoid herd effect due to TLS handshake timeout when there are too many in-flight TLS handshakes.
+Set it to something like 250 is good enough to avoid herd effect.

 <a name="sc_clusterOptions"></a>

 #### Cluster Options